-Termini, Rome’s main railway station, is located on the Eastern side of the city’s modern center.
-It’s a very central location, so you can stay almost anywhere in the center of town and it will be convenient for the station.
-The modern center has the city’s largest choice of tourists accommodations, but if you’re looking for something a bit more budget-friendly then you could stay in the districts of Esquilino and San Giovanni, lively and budget-friendly places just to the south of the train station.
+Termini, Rome’s main railway station, is a very central location, so you can stay almost anywhere in the center of town.
+If you’re looking for something a bit more budget-friendly then you could stay in Esquilino and San Giovanni, just to the south of the train station.

 Where To Stay In Rome With A Car?

 My simple advice here is that you really don’t need to drive around central Rome.
 The city has a pretty comprehensive public transport system, and by combined use of buses, trams, metro, and taxis it’s very easy to travel around the city.

 Car parking is expensive, and the roads are chaotic and can be gridlocked during rush hours.
 So if you’re on holiday, driving around Rome it’s more likely to give you a headache than freedom.
 Just leave the car in your hotel car park.